-Some suggest Obama's second-term deportation relief commitments, Clinton's 2016 commitments to expand upon Obama's commitments, and Trump's repudiation of Obama's policy commitments, may have undercut the perception immigration enforcement is a valence issue and allowed the Democratic party, at least at the presidential-level, to effectively "own" the issue of reducing the threat of immigration enforcement in the minds of many Latinxs (Sanchez and Gomez-Aguinaga, 2017).
-The perception among Latinxs the Democratic party "owns" the issue of mitigating the threat of immigration enforcement, was likely magnified by repeated attempts on part of Trump to rescind DACA.19
+Some suggest Obama's second-term deportation relief and Clinton's 2016 commitments to expand upon Obama's policies, coupled with Trump's repudiation of Obama's policy commitments, may have undercut the idea that immigration enforcement is a valence issue and allowed the Democratic Party, at least at the presidential-level, to effectively "own" the issue of reducing the threat of immigration enforcement in the minds of many Latinxs (Sanchez and Gomez-Aguinaga, 2017).
+Among Latinxs this was likely magnified by repeated attempts by Trump to rescind DACA.